 We understand that a number of MAVNI soldiers have or will in the future receive a document called an adverse MSSR letter (“Notification of Adverse Military Suitability Recommendation (MSSR)”).
 A redacted version of the MSSR is posted on this link.
-Our understanding is that MAVNI soldiers are receiving these through certified mail, which means that either the letter will be delivered to you personally or a notice will be left directing you to pick up the letter from the post office.
+Our understanding is that certain MAVNI soldiers, primarily DTPs or Reservists, are receiving these through certified mail, which means that either the letter will be delivered to you personally or a notice will be left directing you to pick up the letter from the post office.
+We have heard that other MAVNI soldiers, primarily DEPs or MAVNIs who enlisted to become members of the Regular Army, are being told to pick up a document from their recruiter or another Army contact and to indicate right at that time whether they intend to challenge the MSSR or not on the Acknowledgment of Notice and Election page.
 Please note that because we do not represent MAVNIs individually with respect to the reasons for an MSSR, we cannot provide MAVNIs with legal advice about their particular MSSR circumstances.
 If a MAVNI would like individual legal advice regarding this matter, we encourage the soldier to engage counsel, either through the Army (by requesting a JAG lawyer) or private counsel outside of the Army.
 That said, we can offer MAVNIs some general guidance and suggestions regarding potential responses to adverse MSSR letters:

 Initial Response Shortly After Receiving MSSR Letter